grammyjs/grammY/CODE_OF_CONDUCT.md

 When they take action, they will communicate this appropriately.

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the admins at <https://t.me/grammyjs>.
-You can tag all available admins using the `/report` command.
+In the Telegram group chat you can tag all available admins using the `/report` command.
 All complaints will be reviewed and investigated promptly and fairly.

 Admins respect the privacy and security of the reporter of any incident.